16. The Sparrowhawk Subset

 16.2.
 Code Conversion

 Most Hawk code can be converted to the Sparrowhawk subset by making local substitutions that replace single Hawk instrucitons with sequences of Sparrowhawk instructions that do the same thing.
 In some cases, this requires use of at most one temporary register; in these cases, if no register is available, additional changes to the original code are required.
-In addition, these changes can expand the original code to the point that some PC-relative addresses are out of bounds, requiring even more changes.

-For LIL instructions, replace:
+For LIL (see Chapter 4), replace:

 LIL R5,CONST